 applications arE CLOSED

 The Sociable Weaver Project uses several automatic feeding stations to collect data on social network associations.
-These feeding stations operate throughout the year, and the project employs a field assistant to manage the feeding stations and also to assist with other field tasks, such as breeding monitoring.
+These feeding stations operate throughout the year, and the project employs a field assistant to manage the feeding stations, an automatic scale and also to assist with other field tasks, such as breeding monitoring.
 If you are interested in applying for this position, please read the description below:

 Context